aallbrig/Family-Memories-Book/app/chapters/Tributes-and-memories.md

 But if we ask, “Oh, lord, why must it be me?”
 We need to also ask HIM the question, “How?”
-“How in our woes can we find THEREE?”
+“How in our woes can we find THEE?”
 For we want to know in the here and now.

 “How can we stand this trouble and woe?”